 You don’t work like everybody else.
 You’ve got unique processes that lead you and your business to success.
 So, if these processes are unique and give you a leg up on the competition why not protect the way you operate?
 Good news: You can.

-If you take a specific series of actions to generate a specific result, then you may be able to get a patent for your process.
+If you take a specific series of actions to generate a specific result then you may be able to get a patent for your process.
 Computer-implemented processes are frequently covered by patents.
-The same can be said for just about any series of acts that produces a result or changes a material in a way that isn’t otherwise obvious.
+The same can be said for just about any series of acts that produce a result or changes a material in a way that isn’t otherwise obvious.

 Ultimately, if your process, device, or change is legally “obvious” then you won’t get anywhere with USPTO officials.
 But what you think is obvious may not be legally obvious, and vice versa.
 At the end of the day, patents are for innovators, and we believe in your innovation.
 Contact IP Works Law if you think you have a process or device worth patenting, and we’ll Power Your Ideas.